surfliner/surfliner-mirror/CONTRIBUTING.md

 ### Project Structure

-The Surfliner project is structure as a monorepo.
+The Surfliner project is structured as a monorepo.
 If this is a new concept to you, please read the [monorepo documentation][monorepo] as well as this [comparison of monorepo versus multirepo][mono-vs-multi] configuration.